Foundations of Rational Quantum Field Theory, I

 where $\gamma$ is any primary field, labeling the different solutions, and $S$ is the conformal $S$ matrix.
 The eigenvalue problem is then equivalent to the well known relationship between the fusion rules and the $S$ matrix,

 which simply means that the value of the primary fields on the points of the fusion variety $[a](x_\gamma)=\psi_\gamma(a)$ represent the fusion algebra.
-To summarize, the IRF({\cal O},x) graph--state model Boltzmann weights are
+To summarize, the IRF$({\cal O},x)$ graph--state model Boltzmann weights are

 where $\gamma$ is any primary field, which labels the different graph--state IRF models associated to the fusion rules of ${\cal O}$, and the crossing parameter $\lambda$ is